Through the Blue

 THE ROAD TO MANTOUDI – GATEWAY TO THE SPORADES (SKIATHOS, SKOPELOS, ALONISSOS)

-After exiting Chalkida, the drive north involves 40-minutes of dizzying twists (bring Dramamine for the car-sick prone) through pine-carpeted highlands, before meeting Kireas river.
-It used to be prettier here, with water-loving plane trees crowding its banks, filtering the light through leafy, cut-out canopies.
-But a recent imported sickness bringing targeted death to this tree species swept through, leaving skeletons in place of dense greenery.
+After exiting Chalkida, the drive north involves 40-minutes of dizzying twists through pine-carpeted highlands, before meeting Kireas river.
+It used to be prettier here, with water-loving plane trees crowding its banks, filtering the light through a lacework leaf canopy.
+Today, that beauty has been altered.
+An invasive disease that specifically targets plane trees has swept through the valley, leaving skeletal trunks where denser greenery once stood.

 Prokopi village square and the Church of Saint John the Russian, North Evia